Patapom/webgl/Web/blog/patapom/docs/BRDF/MSBRDFEnergyCompensation.md

 	The 1st float is the roughness $\alpha$ and the 2nd float is $E_{avg}\left( \alpha \right)$

 	Alternatively, you can use the following analytical fit: $E_{avg}(\alpha) = \pi - 0.446898 \cdot \alpha - 5.72019 \cdot \alpha^2 + 6.61848 \cdot \alpha^3 - 2.41727 \cdot \alpha^4$

+	If you're using the *correlated* Smith Shadowing/Masking function instead of the uncorrelated one described by the BRDF equation above, please use [this table](MSBRDF_GGX_G2_Eavg128.csv) instead.

 #### Energy Conservation Check